 - summer 2017 – over 19 million cigarettes were seized during a joint customs operation coordinated by the OLAF and the Estonian customs, involving 14 EU countries, FRONTEX and EUROPOL.
 Press release

 |Coordination and investigation cases/

 Exchange of information

 Other counterfeit goods

-Pursuant to a reorganisation in 2012, OLAF's activities have been extended to cover investigations on fraud related to Intellectual Property Rights.
-OLAF has long been investigating the illegal trade in counterfeit cigarettes and tobacco products but its scope will from now also include other counterfeit goods that enter the EU through its external borders.
+OLAF has long been investigating the illegal trade in counterfeit cigarettes and tobacco products but its scope now also includes other counterfeit goods entering the EU through its external borders.